ReezFX/WOL-Manager/README.md

 ### User Management (Admin Only)
 1. Navigate to "Admin" > "Users"
 2. Manage user accounts:
-   - Create new users
-   - Create new users
+   - Create new users (only administrators can create user accounts)
    - Edit existing users
    - Assign roles and permissions
    - Delete users